 To help you learn about the southern night sky, Sydney Observatory provides an audio guide/podcast, transcript of that audio, and a sky map or chart each month.
-This month’s guide is presented by Dr Nick Lomb, Sydney Observatory’s Curator of Astronomy.
+This month’s guide is presented by Dr Nick Lomb (pictured at right), Sydney Observatory’s Curator of Astronomy.

 HEAR THE AUDIO

 You can subscribe with iTunes or upload the (21 mins 37 secs) audio to your iPod or mp3 player, or listen to it on your computer.